svpn/Google-Autocomplete-Crawler/README.md

-# Google Suggest Crawler
+# Google Autocomplete Crawler

-Google Suggest Crawler contains a script to automatically mine suggestions off Google Suggest.
-This repo contains a main script to crawl data off Google Suggest.
+Google Autocomplete Crawler contains a script to automatically mine suggestions off Google Suggest.
+This repo contains a main script to crawl data off Google Autocomplete.
 It takes in a list of keywords (which I will call Seed-words) and then generate approx 200+ suggestions by appending prefixes and suffixes to the original seed-word.

 Note that everything breaks the moment google changes their endpoint.